feltcute/ModdingDocsMGD/Doc/Functions/EventOnly/SpeakersSpecific.rst

 **Speaks**
 -----------
-Puts the first character's name in the ``"Speakers":`` key in the next box for the next string.
+Puts the first character's name in the ``"Speakers":`` :term:`key` in the next box for the next string.
 Supplying a number in the function will make it move to the next character in ``"Speakers:"``.

-Adding a numerical value directly at the end within the function will use the other speakers in the order their objects are included.
+Adding a numerical :term:`value` directly at the end within the function will use the other speakers in the order their :term:`objects` are included.
 Up to 12.

 .. code-block:: javascript